-- Very flexible recipe - you can use different vegetables or herbs, throw in some pasta, cannellini beans or rice - whatever you like!
+- It's a very flexible recipe - you can use different vegetables or herbs, throw in some pasta, cannellini beans or rice - whatever you like!

-- Full of goodness and perfect for cold days or for when you are feeling under the weather.
+- It is full of goodness and perfect for cold days or for when you are feeling under the weather.